elsayed-lab/utr_analysis/README.md

 - Genome sequence (fasta)
 - Genome annotation including CDS coordinates (gff)
 - Spliced leader sequence (for 5'UTR/SL analysis)

-QUESTION 2013/12/19:

-For each n-base suffix of the SL, how often does that suffix occur when searched for unanchored?
-What is the influence on the left-anchored search results?

 ## Goals